geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Wbirl'd in swift circles by the rapid stream;
 At once the angry waves forget to roar,
 Their calm as wondrous as their rage before:
-" Now speed thy course, my bark," the damsel cried,
+Now speed thy course, my bark,the damsel cried,
 ' And snatch the moment of the turning tide."
 She spoke: but scarce the central point they gain, Ere, with redoubled fury, boil'd the main,